 Since 1999, MSI has had its Sichuan Chief Representative’s Office (CRO) located in Chengdu liaising with provincial, prefectural and county officials to facilitate and develop the work of MSI sites in Sichuan.
 The office also provides administrative and logistical support for long-term workers and the numerous short-term teams which pass through Chengdu on their way to other sites in Sichuan.

 Meigu County is one of 16 counties that make up the Liangshan Yi Autonomous region of southern Sichuan province.
 About 98% of Meigu County’s 230,000 people are Nosu (indigenous language name) also known as Yi (Mandarin Chinese name).
 Under the auspices of the Meigu County Poverty Alleviation Bureau (美姑县外援项目办公室), MSI started facilitating community development projects to promote holistic family health in the county’s villages in March 2005.
-The community development/community health work continue today with an added agricultural component.
+The community development/community health work continue today with village and kindergarten health and nutrition training, in addition to an added agricultural component.

 Mianyang is located in northeast Sichuan province with Gansu as its northern neighbour and Aba Qiang Minority Autonomous Prefecture on its western side.
 It has a population of more than 5 million people living in 2 towns and 6 counties, including Beichuan County (the most severely affected areas in the 12 May 2008 Sichuan earthquake), An County and Zitong County.

 MSI has worked in Sichuan for many years.
 When the earthquake occurred, MSI with the support of the government, immediately got involved with earthquake relief and sent in rescue medical teams and set up a command centre as a frontline coordinating point to offer help during the serious aftershocks which followed in May and June.
 Now that the phase of critical earthquake relief work is over, MSI continues to give priority to long-term rehabilitation, reconstruction and development projects.